Parasyte: The Grey

-Parasyte: The Grey is a 2024 South Korean science fiction horror body snatcher television series directed and co-written by Yeon Sang-ho.
+Parasyte: The Grey is a 2024 South Korean science fiction horror television series directed and co-written by Yeon Sang-ho.
 The series is a live-action spin-off of the manga series Parasyte by the Japanese artist Hitoshi Iwaaki and depicts a confrontation with unidentified parasitic creatures that live on humans and have the urge to kill humans.
 It stars Jeon So-nee, Koo Kyo-hwan, and Lee Jung-hyun.
 It was released on Netflix on April 5, 2024, and received generally positive reviews.

 Plot

 A group of mysterious parasitic creatures fall from outer space and begin using humans as hosts, killing them, and transforming them into unique creatures that can shapeshift their heads into anything.

 Police squad "The Grey" is formed, led by Choi Jun-kyung.
 They protect society from parasite attacks and keep the attacks completely off the news and social media.
 Jun-kyung's husband was one of the first parasites; she now keeps him as a hunting dog, captive under a mask so he can inform the team when any parasite is nearby as Parasites can sense their own kind.

 Jeong Su-in is a cashier at a supermarket living a mundane life.
 This changes when she is stabbed by a drunk customer after work.
 She wakes up in the hospital with the assailant dead.
 Police officer Kim Chul-min, who had rescued Su-in as a child when she reported her abusive father, checks in on her.
 Su-in has indeed become a Parasite after the attack, as one had tried taking over her brain when she fell unconscious.
 She is cornered by two parasites to confirm if she is one of them.
 This is witnessed by Seol Kang-woo, a small time thug, whose older sister is one of the parasites; his younger sister is missing.
 The Parasite in Su-in, who Kang-woo names Heidi after Jekyll and Hyde, asks him to inform Su-in of her presence.
 Heidi could not take complete control of Su-in's body, too busy trying to heal her injured body after the stabbing; hence, she now lives in Su-in's subconscious and can only take over one side of her head and awake to protect her.